After ‘intense’ negotiations, how Jamal Adams’ record-setting deal with the Seahawks finally came to fruition

 RENTON — The text from Mom arrived on Jamal Adams’ phone around 10 p.m.
-Seattle time on Monday — midnight in Texas, where Michelle Adams had typed out the message to her son.
+Seattle time Monday — midnight in Texas, where Michelle Adams had typed out the message to her son.

 Mom’s message, in short, was this: Take the deal.